IRNAS/vitaprint-calibration/Backlash_Calibration/PART 1 - Latency Determination.md

 - weighing scale with a serial output to PC
 - a PC equipped with:
-  - software for RS232 terminal reading (if it came with the weighing scale, use the original software.
-If not, several appropriate are available online like Termite, PuTTy etc.)
+  - software for RS232 terminal reading.
+If it came with the weighing scale, use the original software.
+If not, several appropriate are available online like Termite, PuTTy etc. ([download Termite here](#https://www.compuphase.com/software_termite.htm))
-  - CNC control software
+  - CNC machine and control
-  - Python 3 environment (Spyder or similar) to run the g-code generator
+  - Python 3 environment (Spyder or similar) to run the g-code generator ([download here](#https://www.python.org/downloads/))
-- A glass vessel
+- A glass beaker
 - sunflower oil

 ## Data Acquisition <a id="DATA_ACQUISITION"></a>